Kagiso-me/k3s-docs/SSH Setup.md

         ssh cersei
 ```
 ---
 - You should connect directly without being prompted for a password.
-Use exit to return to the rpi.

 ## Optional: Disable Password Authentication on Nodes